 (3) The Court must endeavour to ensure that the first listing date for the protection application is not more than 3 working days after the application is made.

-37. Provisional protection and care without warrant if child at immediate and substantial risk
+37. Taking child into provisional protection and care without warrant in certain circumstances

 (1) In this section —